 This area of learning supports the development of linking sounds to letters and understanding that from this we can read and write.
 Children will begin to recognise print in their environment and start to understand that this is one way of communicating with one another.
 It is vital that children understand that print carries meaning and that they are able to engage with this essential element of communication and the high importance it holds.
 We actively promote the importance of reading and writing which is done through stories, songs, poems, mark making and writing in a variety of different contexts and for different purposes using a wide range of media.
 Throughout all classes there are book areas and areas that promote active mark making and writing.
 We teach phonics on a daily basis following the Letters and Sounds program.

-This area of learning provides opportunities for children to develop their understanding of number, measurement, pattern, shape and space by providing a broad range of contexts in which they can explore, enjoy, learn, practise and talk about numbers and shapes.
-It encourages children to understand and respond to the symbols that represent numbers and what this means in real contexts.
-It supports children in understanding what an important role shapes and numbers play in our everyday lives and how they develop our own understanding and help us to solve problems.
+This area of learning provides opportunities for children to develop their understanding of number and number patterns.
+The curriculum also provides exploration and investigation with measurement, pattern, capacity, and shape by providing a broad range of contexts in which they can explore, enjoy, learn, and practise.
+It encourages children to understand and respond to the symbols that represent numbers, know what that numeral represents and to learn to subitize.
+It supports children in understanding what an important role numbers play in our everyday lives, how to develop their own understanding and help them to solve problems.

 Knowledge and Understanding of the World